pullyvan/ansible-cuda/README.md

 Compatibility
 ------------

-This role can be used only on Ubuntu 18.04.
-Other OS will come later
+This role can be used only on Ubuntu 18.04 and CentOS 7

 Author Information
 ------------------